7eax/ruc/README.md

 By original compiler backends, emits Netwide assembler code directly.

 > [!TIP]
-> Ruc just does **simplify** C with expression-based syntax in the Functional programming style.
+> Ruc just does **simplify** C with expression-based syntax
+>
+> In the Functional programming style like OCaml or Rust

 Thanks for support Ruc project.